BaguHKV/2022Countdown/README.md

 # 2022Countdown
-A script for OBS Studio to embed a 2022Countdown and show the  date and timestamp.
-Just use Browser Source can input it.
+A script for OBS Studio to embed a 2022Countdown and show the  date and timestamp. \n Just use Browser Source can input it.

 # Parameters